Dionisiy/CA/grammar-and-types.md

 answer = "Thanks for all the fish...";
 ```

 Because JavaScript is dynamically typed, this assignment does not cause an error message.

 In expressions involving numeric and string values with the + operator, JavaScript converts numeric values to strings.
 For example, consider the following statements:

+### Converting strings to numbers

+In the case that a value representing a number is in memory as a string, there are methods for conversion.

+* [`parseInt()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseInt "The parseInt() function parses a string argument and returns an integer of the specified radix (the base in mathematical numeral systems).")
+* [`parseFloat()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat "The parseFloat() function parses a string argument and returns a floating point number.")

+`parseInt` will only return whole numbers, so its use is diminished for decimals.
+Additionally, a best practice for `parseInt` is to always include the radix parameter.
+The radix parameter is used to specify which numerical system is to be used.